Do I Need a Solicitor To Sell My House?

 • Act as a recipient of the deposit.

-• Meet and negotiate with the legal representatives of your buyer.
+• Meet and negotiate with your buyer’s legal representatives.

 • Negotiate moving dates with your buyer.